-Representation of Ideology in Iran's National and International Commercial Negotiations Based on Van Dijk's Critical Discourse Analysis: The study of Agreements of Asia Insurance Company
+Representation of Ideology in Iran's National and International Commercial Negotiations Based on Van Dijk's Critical Discourse Analysis: The Study of Agreements of Asia Insurance Company

 Document Type : Original Article